spex-xray/spex-help/source/tools/trafo.rst

-Program *trafo* allows you to transform spectra and response matrices from standard OGIP format (or from SPEX version 1 format) to the format used by .
-It also gives you some options to combine data sets for simultaneous spectral fitting, and to optimses the spectral data set for speed, We discuss here first the different file formats, and then explain the use of *trafo*.
+Program *trafo* allows you to transform spectra and response matrices from standard OGIP format (or from SPEX version 1 format) to the format used by SPEX.
+It also gives you some options to combine data sets for simultaneous spectral fitting, and to optimises the spectral data set for speed, We discuss here first the different file formats, and then explain the use of *trafo*.

-Some theoretical background and technical details on the SPEX file format are given in Chapter [chap:resp] and we refer the interested reader to that chapter for full details.
+Some theoretical background and technical details on the SPEX file format are given in :ref:`sect:matrices` and we refer the interested reader to that page for full details.
 Here we summarise some of the basics.

 The basic philosophy behind the SPEX file format is: